 During the event of a fire, a charcoal layer will be formed on the surface of the timber and this layer will contribute to the fire resistance of the material.
 The charcoal layer insulates the inner core of the timber and it will slow down the heat penetration, keeping the temperate in the unburned material low and enabling the timber to carry its load much longer than steel.
 The protective charcoal layer created during a fire will also reduce the overall combustion rate of the timber.

 This natural self-defence mechanism increases the possibility for a timber structure to survive a fire while maintaining its strength and stability.

 Timber is a natural insulator due to the air pockets within its cellular structure.
 As an insulator wood is 15 times better than masonry and concrete, 400 times better than steel, and 1,770 times better than aluminium.
 This helps to reduce the cost of heating and cooling a building.

 WOOD ENCOURAGEMENT POLICIES (WEP)

 FTMA Australia Supports and Promotes WEP in Australia.

-Tasmania has become the first state government in Australia to adopt a state-wide Wood Encouragement Policy (WEP).
-In addition, there are two local government authorities and fifteen local councils that have also adopted a WEP, and Rotorua Lakes Council has done some ground-breaking work in New Zealand.
+Western Australia has now joined Tasmania to become the second state government in Australia to adopt a state-wide Wood Encouragement Policy (WEP).
+In addition, there are two local government authorities (LGAs) and sixteen local councils that have also adopted a WEP.
 The adoption of similar policies around the world is growing steadily, including Canada, Japan, France, Finland, Netherlands and the UK, who are all encouraging the use of natural, timber-based products in construction.